semaphoreci/docs/conditions-dsl.md

       when: "branch = 'master' OR tag =~ '.*'"
 ```

-### Execute block when branch starts with “dev/” == Skip block execution when branch doesn’t start with dev/
+### Condition is met when branch does not start with "dev/"

 ```yaml
 blocks: